AndroidTestBugReport/ReCDroid/README.md

 1. Show how the ReCDroid introduced in the paper works and can be used for reproducing android bugs from bug report.
 2. Reproduce the experiment used to evaluate it.

-Concretely, we rerun the the code snippets shown in Table II from the Section V.
+Concretely, we rerun the code snippets shown in Table II from the Section V.

 ### Pre-requirements

-- Prepare an desktop coputer with recommended configuration: 32GB memory, 8 kenerls cpu, more than 50 GB free disk.
+- Prepare a desktop computer with recommended configuration: 32GB memory, 8 kernels cpu, more than 50 GB free disk.
-- Download [24 GB virtualbox image](https://drive.google.com/file/d/1kKdHsa9TJEyU4pYyOQPyMzZqagWBcVSX/view?usp=sharing).
+- Download [24 GB VirtualBox image](https://drive.google.com/file/d/1kKdHsa9TJEyU4pYyOQPyMzZqagWBcVSX/view?usp=sharing).
 The root password of the image is `rec_xxx`.
-- Use Virtualbox(we use 5.1.38) to import the virtualbox image.
+- Use VirtualBox(we use 5.1.38) to import the VirtualBox image.

 ### Run the artifact

 1. Open the virtualbox image.
 2. Start an android emulator.
-Wait(mins) until it is totally lanuched.
+Wait(mins) until it is totally launched.
 ```sh
    emulator -avd avd -wipe-data
 ```